Grooming guide

 Brush first, then bath

 Brushing removes loose hair and mats before bathing.
-Wet mats tighten and become harder to remove.
-Always brush thoroughly before getting your Yorkie wet.
+Wet mats tighten up and become three times harder to remove.
+Brush thoroughly before getting your Yorkie wet — you will thank yourself later.

 Step 2

 Human shampoo strips the natural oils from a Yorkie's coat.
 Use a mild dog shampoo.
-For Yorkies with sensitive skin, look for oatmeal or aloe-based formulas available at South African pet stores.
+For Yorkies with sensitive skin, look for oatmeal or aloe-based formulas at your local SA pet store.
+They are not expensive and they last.

 Step 3

 Towel dry first, then use a hairdryer on low heat while brushing.
-A damp coat leads to skin infections and mats form faster on damp hair.
-Make sure the undercoat is fully dry.
+A damp undercoat leads to skin infections, and mats form much faster on damp hair.
+Make sure the undercoat is fully dry before you let him loose.

 Nails, ears & teeth